jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

     sudo ip netns exec clab-cleu25-xrd01 tcpdump -lni Gi0-0-0-2
     ```

-2. Ping from **Amsterdam** to **Rome's** low latency destination IPv4 and IPv6 addresses:
+2. Lets test and validate that our SRv6 TE policy is applied on **xrd01*.
+From **Amsterdam** we will ping to **Rome's** to the low latency destination using both the IPv4 and IPv6 addresses:

     ```
     ping 50.0.0.1 -i .4
     ```
     ```
-    ping fc00:0:50::1 -i .4
-    ```

-    Example output from tcpdump on xrd01.
-Notice how the even though our explicit policy configuration included 5555 and 6666, XR's SRv6 programming logic sees that there is only one best path to xrd07, so it saves uSID space by not including 6666 in the destination address:
-    ```yaml
     cisco@xrd:~$ sudo ip netns exec clab-cleu25-xrd01 tcpdump -lni Gi0-0-0-2
     tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on Gi0-0-0-2, link-type EN10MB (Ethernet), capture size 262144 bytes